-- (b) Reflects, with respect to our CEO, the fair value and with respect to the Other NEOs, the average of the fair values, as of the end of the covered year of awards granted in the covered year that remained outstanding and unvested (in whole or in part) as of the end of the covered year. - (c) Reflects, with respect to our CEO, the change in fair value and with respect to the Other NEOs, the average change in fair values, from the end of the prior year to the end of the covered year of awards granted in a prior year that remained outstanding and unvested (in whole or in part) as of the end of the covered year. - (d) Reflects, with respect to our CEO, the fair value, and with respect to the Other NEOs, the average of the fair values, as of the day awards became vested in the covered year, when such awards were also granted in the covered year. - (e) Reflects, with respect to our CEO, the value, and with respect to the Other NEOs, the average value of accrued distributions paid on the date awards become vested. - (f) Reflects, with respect to our CEO, the fair value, and with respect to the Other NEOs, the average of the fair values, as of the end of the prior year of awards that failed to vest and were forfeited in the covered year. - (4) For each covered year, represents the cumulative total stockholder return on an initial fixed \$100 investment in CVR Energy common stock from December 31, 2019 through December 31 of each covered year. - (5) The "Peer Group TSR" set forth in this table utilizes a custom group of peer companies, which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our Annual Report on Form 10-K for the year ended December 31, 2022.
-This "Peer Group" is comprised of Delek US Holdings, Inc. (NYSE: DK); HF Sinclair Corporation (formerly known as HollyFrontier Corporation) (NYSE: DINO); Marathon Petroleum Corp.
+(b) Reflects, with respect to our CEO, the fair value and with respect to the Other NEOs, the average of the fair values, as of the end of the covered year of awards granted in the covered year that remained outstanding and unvested (in whole or in part) as of the end of the covered year.

+(c) Reflects, with respect to our CEO, the change in fair value, and with respect to the Other NEOs, the average change in fair values, from the end of the prior year to the end of the covered year of awards granted in a prior year that remained outstanding and unvested (in whole or in part) as of the end of the covered year.

+(d) Reflects, with respect to our CEO, the change in fair value, and with respect to the Other NEOs, the average change in fair values, from the end of the prior year to the day awards became vested in the covered year, in accordance with the award agreements, when such awards were granted in a prior year.

+(e) Reflects, with respect to our CEO, the value, and with respect to the Other NEOs, the average value of accrued distributions paid on the date awards became vested. (f) Reflects, with respect to our CEO, the fair value, and with respect to the Other NEOs, the average of the fair values, as of the end of the prior year of awards that failed to vest and were for forfeited in the covered year.

+(4) For each covered year, represents the cumulative total stockholder return on an initial fixed \$100 investment in CVR Energy common stock from December 31, 2019 through December 31 of each covered year.

+(5) The "Peer Group TSR" set forth in this table utilizes a custom group of peer companies, which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our 2023 Annual Report.
+This "Peer Group" is comprised of Delek US Holdings, Inc. (NYSE: DK); HF Sinclair Corporation (NYSE: DINO); Marathon Petroleum Corp.
 (NYSE: MPC); Par Pacific Holdings, Inc. (NYSE: PARR); PBF Energy Inc. (NYSE: PBF); and Valero Energy Corporation (NYSE: VLO).
-For each covered year, represents the cumulative total stockholder return on an initial fixed \$100 investment in the Peer Group from December 31, 2019 through December 31 of each covered year. - (6) Represents the amount of Net Income (Loss) reflected in our consolidated financial statements for each covered year. - (7) The Company determined Adjusted EBITDA to be the most important financial performance measure used to link Company performance to compensation "actually paid" to our CEO and the Other NEOs in 2022.
+For each covered year, represents the cumulative total stockholder return on an initial fixed \$100 investment in the Peer Group from December 31, 2019 through December 31 of each covered year.

+(6) Represents the amount of Net Income reflected in our consolidated financial statements for each covered year.

+(7) The Company determined Adjusted EBITDA to be the most important financial performance measure used to link Company performance to compensation "actually paid" to our CEO and the Other NEOs in 2023.
 Adjusted EBITDA is a non-GAAP financial measure.
-For an explanation of how we use Adjusted EBITDA and a reconciliation, please see "Non-GAAP Reconciliations" in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations in the Annual Report.
-This performance measure may not have been the most important financial performance measure for years 2021 and 2020, and we may determine a different financial performance measure to be the most important financial performance measure in future years.
+For an explanation of how we use Adjusted EBITDA and a reconciliation, please see "Non-GAAP Reconciliations" in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations in the 2023 Annual Report.
+This performance measure may not have been the most important financial performance measure for years 2022, 2021, and 2020, and we may determine a different financial performance measure to be the most important financial performance measure in future years.

-2022 Pay Versus Performance Relationships
+2023 Pay Versus Performance Relationships